 - For example, education majors must be accepted to .

-- Eight weeks prior to the completion of the bachelor degree, a student must notify the their intention to continue as a graduate student after receiving the bachelor's degree.
+- Eight weeks prior to the completion of the bachelor degree, a student must notify the their intention to continue as a graduate student by submitting this decision form.

 - Online Graduate Short Application - select Accelerated M.A. for enrollment plans.